By Joshua Brown of McNamara Law Solicitors

 Just like a Doctor’s treatment of a human, Veterinarians are required to meet a certain standard of care when treating your pet in accordance with the Veterinary Surgeons Act 1936.
 If you believe that a Veterinarian has failed to treat your pet with the level of care expected, and your pet has suffered harm as a result, then McNamara Law can assist you in seeking compensation for the harm caused by the Veterinarian.

 a. have a dog that is claimed to be menacing or dangerous, or if you have been attacked by a dog you believe is menacing or dangerous; or

 b. believe that an animal in your neighborhood is causing excessive noise, or being a nuisance, or if someone has made a complaint about your animal,

-then McNamara & Associates can assist you in understanding your local regulations and assist you in negotiating with your local council or the other party involved to resolve the issue.
+then McNamara Law can assist you in understanding your local regulations and assist you in negotiating with your local council or the other party involved to resolve the issue.